wrvenkat/bnr-conf/README.md

   * If you want to contribute, you can do so by contributing entries alone or if the backup and restore requires a script, the entry and the corresponding script.
 For more information on this and on how bnr calls the config scripts, please see [config_scripts](https://github.com/wrvenkat/config_scripts).

 ## Versioning ##
-  * Stable versions are organized along the lines of Ubuntu version numbers - 14.04, 16.04 etc.
-  * Master branch is the main development branch.
+  * Master branch is the main development branch and the head should have the stable version.

 ## LICENSE